Mo-sh95/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization
 # Required Homework
 ## Running Python App:
-first we need to install the required modules and load the required Env Vars the ```requirements.txt``` file includes ```flask``` and ```flask-cors``` modules
+first we need to install the required modules and load the required Env Vars.

+the ```requirements.txt``` file includes ```flask``` and ```flask-cors``` modules
 ```sh
 cd backend-flask